Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 How are the cure rates in Hodgkin lymphoma?

 Of all malignant diseases, Hodgkin lymphoma belongs to the ones with the best chances for a complete recovery.
-Nowadays, 80-90% Hodgkin lymphoma patients can be cured by an adequate therapy.
+Nowadays, 80-90% Hodgkin lymphoma patients can be cured by adequate therapy.
 Patients with early stage Hodgkin lymphoma even have a better prognosis.

 ...read more